OlamideAmuni/Cybersecurity-Home-Lab/README.md

 > 🚧 **This repository is currently under active development.**

-The home lab is continuously evolving as new technologies, tools, and security concepts are introduced.
+The home lab is continuously evolving as further configurations are needed to completely simulate SOC , Pentesting  and ICS environment.

 Future updates will include:

-- Detailed implementation guides
-- Security monitoring configurations
+- Security monitoring configurations(sysmon, Splunk)
-- Detection workflows
 - Additional virtual machines
-- SIEM integration
-- OT/ICS security simulations
+- OT/ICS security simulations (OpenPLC, ScadaBR)

-This repository reflects my continuous learning journey and will be updated as the lab expands.

 ---